Naila Nazir (cricketer)

 Naila Nazir (born 30 March 1989) is a Pakistani former cricketer who played as a right-arm leg break bowler.
-She appeared in three One Day Internationals and one Twenty20 International for Pakistan between 2009 and 2015.
+She appeared in three One Day Internationals (ODI) and one Twenty20 International (T20I) for Pakistan between 2009 and 2015.
 She played domestic cricket for Islamabad, Federal Capital, Rawalpindi and Omar Associates.

 Career

-Nazir made her One Day International debut on 17 February 2009, against Sri Lanka.
+Nazir made her One Day International debut on 17 February 2009, in a loss against Sri Lanka.
 She scored 6* and bowled 4 overs for 20 runs.
+She made her T20I debut six years later, in a comfortable victory against the same opposition at Sharjah on January 16, 2015.